cloudinary/cloudinary-js-streaming/README.md

 * `events`: callback for events, supporting the following functions:
     * `start`: Called when the streaming starts.
 Includes the recording Id.
     * `stop`: Called when the streaming stops.
 Includes the recording Id.
-    * `error`: Called when the library enoucnteres an error.
+    * `error`: Called when the library encounters an error.
 The error message is included in the callback.
     * `local_stream`: Called when the stream is available locally (stream is provided in the callback).
 This can be used to display to the user his own streaming as it up-streams.